UniHD-CEG/gpugraph500/README.md

 ## Run (using MPI)

 ```
-$ # ---- In cpu_2d directory ----:
+$ cd cpu_2d/
 $ mpirun -np 16 ../cpu_2d/g500 -s 22 -C 4 -gpus 1 -qs 2 -be "s4-bp128-d4" -btr 64 -btc 64 # available codecs listed below
 ```

 runs a test with 16 proccesses in 8 nodes, using Scale Factor 21

 # Profiling
-This application allows the code to be instrumented in zones using Score-P (Scalasca) with very low overhead.
+This application allows the code to be instrumented in zones using Score-P (Scalasca) with low overhead.

 ## zones
 The names of the instrumented zones are listed below.